Changing Our Focus from Surviving to Thriving During COVID-19

 Having an orientation beyond the self involves a guiding source of hope, meaning, and strength bigger than ourselves that continues to direct our lives in attitude and action beyond ourselves.
 For some, this “True North” (think moral compass) is their faith, their community, or their connection to humanity and/or the natural order.
 Such a “True North” serves as a moral and spiritual compass that guides and directs us in the mundane and manic moments of life.

 However, disruption brings disorientation.
-These days—which seem to be “undergirded” by the never-ending, sonic change, and are now filled with mounting pressure and panic—it is all the more important that we stay oriented and directed beyond ourselves.
+In times such as these—which seem to be “undergirded” by the never-ending, sonic change, and are now filled with mounting pressure and panic—it is all the more important that we stay oriented and directed beyond ourselves.
 Keeping connected to our ideals through practices and the relationships that ground us is imperative.

 Contemplative Practices